simonw/datasette/docs/writing_plugins.rst

 This will return the ``{"latitude_column": "lat", "longitude_column": "lng"}`` in the above example.

+If there is no configuration for that plugin, the method will return ``None``.

 If it cannot find the requested configuration at the table layer, it will fall back to the database layer and then the root layer.
 For example, a user may have set the plugin configuration option like so::

     {